mmhenderson/ObjectMatch/README.md

   - Each exemplar is rendered at 144 viewpoints (12 rotation steps about two different axes).
   - Each folder consists of images of a single exemplar at each viewpoint - for instance, folder "astim36_rot" contains the 144 images of exemplar 36 in category "a".
 + OM2_anova
   - contains the results (.mat files) of voxel selection procedures that are used to identify informative voxels, saved out by the scripts in Voxel_selection folder.
   - Also contains the results of nonparametric t-tests comparing the univariate signal between conditions.
 + OM2_trialData
   - contains data (.mat files) for each subject and ROI, consisting of a beta weight corresponding to each trial event [nTrials x nVoxels], as well as labels for the condition and image properties for each trial.
   - Data for each subject is stored as a structure array, where each element of the array corresponds to one ROI.
 + OM2_classif_final
-  - contains results of classifier analyses (.mat files), which are loaded by other scripts to perform additional analyses. found in Run_decoding.
+  - Contains results of classifier analyses (.mat files), which are generated and saved the the scripts in Run_decoding, and used by the scripts in Analyze_decoding.